The Australian red meat industry is firmly committed to helping Australia achieve its net zero ambitions.

-This means the red meat and livestock industry seeks to make no net release of greenhouse gas (GHG) emissions into the atmosphere which occurs when emissions released in the production of red meat are equal to or less than, the amount of carbon sequestered or offset in trees and soils.
+The focus since 2017 has been carbon neutrality.
+This means no net release of greenhouse gas (GHG) emissions into the atmosphere which occurs when emissions released in the production of red meat are equal to or less than, the amount of carbon sequestered or offset in trees and soils.

-The industry is proud to be one of the first industries to set such an ambitious target.
-The four pillars of the Australian Red Meat Industry’s Carbon Neutral by 2030 (CN30) Roadmap set out how the industry will proactively address emissions.
+The industry is proud to be one of the first industries to set such a target.
+The four pillars of the plan that set out how the industry will proactively address emissions.
 These are emissions reduction, carbon storage, whole of farm management and industry leadership and capability building.

 A key focus for innovation is on reducing methane emissions through innovative technologies and practices, such as improved genetics, new types of livestock feeds and grazing management.